-Through CMS, State agency procurement needs are matched to the capabilities of Community Rehabilitation Facilities (CRFs, or "workshops"), providing long-term employment opportunities for those unable to engage in normal competitive employment.
-All products and services provided by a workshop must be of a comparative quality and offered at fair market price.
+Through CMS, State agency procurement needs are matched to the capabilities of a CRF, providing long-term employment opportunities for those unable to engage in normal competitive employment.

-State of Illinois agencies participating in this program are assured of high quality products and services, on-time delivery, payment of fair market prices, and a central point of contact for assistance.
-Contracts are independently reviewed, evaluated, and approved by the State Use Committee to ensure the best quality and pricing available.
-Illinois is a member of the national State Use Programs Association (SUPRA), along with more than 20 other states.
-Over 30 Illinois State agencies regularly participate in the State Use Program.
+All State of Illinois agencies participating in this program are assured of high quality products and services, on-time delivery, payment of fair market price and a central point of contact for assistance.
+All contracts are independently reviewed, evaluated and approved by the State Use Committee to ensure the best quality and pricing available.